slopjong/OrbitHopper/readme.md

 Orbit Hopper
 ========

-Does anyone remember "Skyroads".. ?
+Does anyone remember _Skyroads_?

 Orbit-Hopper is a Skyroads-clone featuring OpenGL 3D graphics, enemies, new floors, highscores, new levels and much more.
 A leveleditor is included.

-Thanks to SDL & OpenGL this project runs both on Windows and Linux.
-Source-Code is available, so you might even be able to get it to run on MacOS.
+Thanks to SDL & OpenGL Orbit Hopper runs both on Windows and Linux.
+You might even be able to get it to run on MacOS.

 Features
 --------------